Saleema Nawaz: Mother Superior

 In 2008, Nawaz published a collection of seven stories and two novellas entitled Mother Superior.
 The collection includes five previously published short stories as well as two previously unpublished short stories and two previously unpublished novellas.
 Mother Superior has generally been met with positive reviews, was a finalist for the prestigious McAuslan First Book Prize from the Quebec Writers' Federation.
 The stories in Mother Superior follow a diverse cast of female protagonists struggling with issues such as racism, abuse, death, anorexia, pregnancy and motherhood.
 Mother Superior is published by Freehand Books.

 Bone and Bread

-Nawaz's first novel was called Bone and Bread was edited by Melanie Little Anansi's former senior fiction editor.
+Nawaz's first novel, Bone and Bread, was edited by Melanie Little, Anansi's former senior fiction editor.
 Its narrative follows two sisters and is set in Montreal.
 The sisters are from her previously published short story "Bloodlines" (found in The New Quarterly and as a part of Mother Superior) twenty years after their original story.
 In 2016, Bone and Bread was defended by Farah Mohamed on CBC's Canada Reads competition.